joho1968/SCFA/README.md

 Copyright (C) 2020 [Joaquim Homrighausen](https://github.com/joho1968).

-This file is part of SCFA.
-SCFA is free software.
+This file is part of Shortcodes for Font Awesome (SCFA).
+Shortcodes for Font Awesome is free software.

 You may redistribute it and/or modify it under the terms of the GNU General Public License version 2, as published by the Free Software Foundation.

-SCFA is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Shortcodes for Font Awesome is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with the SCFA package.
 If not, write to: